 Although some laws regarding women have recently been relaxed, there are still strict codes of conduct and specific rules that women are expected to abide by when visiting the country.
 Travelers should be aware of the following Saudi Arabia rules for women in order to avoid getting into trouble:

 - Wear clothing which respects local customs – Although restrictions are being somewhat relaxed as part of the Vision 2030 initiative, women in Saudi Arabia are still required to wear either an abaya (a long robe, usually black) or a hijab, (headscarf).
-Women travelers are able to wear either an abaya or loose conservative clothing, and are advised to carry a headscarf if they are planning to enter religious building.
+Women travelers are able to wear either an abaya or loose conservative clothing and are advised to carry a headscarf if they are planning to enter a religious building.
 It’s also worth noting that the muttawa are likely to cause problems for any women they deem to be wearing too much makeup or showing too much flesh.

 - Be aware of gender segregation – Women in Saudi Arabia are expected to limit the amount of time spent with men who are not direct relatives, and women typically face harsher punishments for unlawful mixing than men.
-Most public buildings will have seperate entrances for different sexes, and places such as beaches, parks, and public transportation are likely to have segregated zones.
+Most public buildings will have separate entrances for different sexes, and places such as beaches, parks, and public transportation are likely to have segregated zones.

 - Avoid swimming in public – Gyms and swimming pools in Saudi Arabia are widely segregated, and women are not permitted to use the same facilities as men.
-Although some resorts permitting gender mixed bathing are expected to be implemented as part of Vision 2030, women in Saudi Arabia are currently forbidden from swimming in front of men at public beaches.
+Although some resorts permitting gender-mixed bathing are expected to be implemented as part of Vision 2030, women in Saudi Arabia are currently forbidden from swimming in front of men at public beaches.